savinash47/react-redux-jwt-auth-flow-and-user-session-using-redis/README.md

 This project doesn't use any other database to store user data.
 You can use a database of your choice and just add code to signup and login

+##Important places to look for

+# /server.js
+# /utils/

 ##Try it

+git clone

 npm install

-Go to the browser and browse to:

 http://localhost:8888